LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/exercises.rst

    :ref:`debugging logic errors <debugging-logic-errors>` if ye need to review).

 a. | First, run this sample code as-is and examine the output.
-Should the
-      shuttle have launched?
-Did it?

    .. sourcecode:: javascript